pretorh/lfs-notes/beyond-lfs/packages/tmux.md

 setup configs (`~/.tmux.conf`)

-my shared config failed, due to `set-option -g default-shell /bin/zsh` (zsh was not installed yet, so tmux launched and then exited)
+tmux failed to launch using my shared config, due to `set-option -g default-shell /bin/zsh` (zsh was not installed yet, so tmux launched and then exited)